 99% of killings by police from 2013-2019 have not resulted in officers charged with a crime, according to research collaborative Mapping Police Violence.
 In America, most law enforcement officers perform their strenuous jobs with respect to their communities and in compliance with the law.
 However, in some situations, this is not the case.

 The Cochran Firm is here to help innocent victims of police brutality by pursuing justice and compensation.
-If you feel as though you are a victim, please contact our 24/7 call center at 1-800-THE-FIRM (673-1555) or send us a message on our website by clicking here.
+If you feel as though you are a victim, please contact our 24/7 call center at 1-800-THE-FIRM (673-1555) or send us a message on our website.

 Contact us today for a Free Consultation